cerplot/luigi/doc/configuration.rst

   dependencies of nodes that were sent.
 These nodes are given TRUNCATED status.

-record_task_history
+record_step_history
-  If true, stores task history in a database.
+  If true, stores step history in a database.
 Defaults to false.

 remove_delay
-  Number of seconds to wait before removing a task that has no stakeholders.
+  Number of seconds to wait before removing a step that has no stakeholders.
 Defaults to 600 (10 minutes).

 retry_delay
-  Number of seconds to wait after a task failure to mark it pending again.
+  Number of seconds to wait after a step failure to mark it pending again.
 Defaults to 900 (15 minutes).

 state_path